9

 4

-• $\begingroup$ Related: Can "doubt" sometimes mean "question"? $\endgroup$ May 23 at 9:37
+• $\begingroup$ Related: Can "doubt" sometimes mean "question"? $\endgroup$ Commented May 23, 2023 at 9:37

 • 3

 • $\begingroup$ ... and I have just voted again for reopening.
 I also note that I am still waiting for an explanation about my question on what is the difference between this question and the examples provided on the Meta page about good homework questions.
 Do some people think that the level of the question is too low for this site?
 However, conceptual problems have a very wide range, and I do not see reasons for closing a question like this.
 Whoever feels the question is too trivial can avoid providing an answer.
-I still do not see what is the connection between closing and the public rules of this site. $\endgroup$ May 25 at 5:11
+I still do not see what is the connection between closing and the public rules of this site. $\endgroup$ Commented May 25, 2023 at 5:11

 $\begingroup$